sefi-roee/CTFs-Writeups/picoCTF-2018/Reversing/11-radixs_terminal-400/solution.md

 ![screenshot 1](./screenshot-1.png)

-We can try to reverse the function, but there is a shortcut, there is a string there (strings could find it as well):
+We can try to reverse the function, but there is a shortcut, there is a string inside (strings could find it as well):

 ![screenshot 2](./screenshot-2.png)